-Reproduction of a relief realized in reconstituted marble (marble dust agglutinated with cronolita).
+Reproduction of a relief realized in reconstituted marble (marble dust agglutinated plus cronolita).

 With patina of aging to give him an antique look.